MAGNUM OPUS

 MO bottom brackets show many variations from 1987 to the present.

-The Phase III deluxe can be recognized by the extra cauliflowery lug points on the side of the down tube and on the head tube compared to Phase I, Phase II, and the standard Phase III.
+The Mk III deluxe can be recognized by the extra cauliflowery lug points on the side of the down tube and on the head tube compared to Mk I, Mk II, and the standard Mk III.
 There is also a tang extending underneath the down tube (see right).

 MO II seat lug.